What is Alpha and Beta Hemolysis-Difference between alpha and beta hemolysis.

 Therefore, they form

-greenish zone around their colonies on the blood agar.
+the greenish zone around their colonies on the blood agar.

 Beta hemolysis:

-Beta hemolytic bacteria cause complete lysis of red blood cells, hence they form clear zone around their colonies.
+Beta-hemolytic bacteria cause complete lysis of red blood cells, hence they form clear zone around their colonies.

 Some bacteria (e.g S. pyogenes, S. Aglactiae ) produce enzymes called Streptolysins ( also called hemolysins).
-These enzymes are responsible for breakdown of RBCs.
+These enzymes are responsible for the breakdown of RBCs.

 Those bacteria which produce these enzymes show beta hemolysis and those which don't produce these enzymes show alpha or no hemolysis.